Orange Juice (band): Later years

 The band's final show was in January 1985 at a gig for the UK miners' strike, where they came on as the first act (before Aztec Camera and Everything but the Girl), announcing it was their last gig to a half-empty venue.
 Their final song was "Rock and Roll (I Gave You the Best Years of My Life)", a cover of a Kevin Johnson song.
-As Edwyn later recalled:

-Orange Juice had come to an end.
-Polydor were dropping me and Zeke was busy with his solo career.
-It came to its own conclusion, really.
-So I said, I might as well say this will be Orange Juice's last gig.
-It was Grace [Maxwell]'s idea to play Rock and Roll (I Gave You the Best Years of My Life) by Kevin Johnson.
-'And Zeke followed me through London, through a hundred hotel rooms / Through a hundred record companies who didn't like my tunes'.
-There were people crying in the audience.
+Collins later recall the band had reached a natural end because Polydor was dropping him and Manyika was occupied with his solo career; he also recalled audience members crying at the final show.

 Following the split, Manyika recorded a solo album for Polydor, who also released an Orange Juice 'greatest hits' album In a Nutshell in 1985.
 Collins, managed by Grace Maxwell, who was later to become his wife, signed for Creation Records the same year, with his solo debut single "Don't Shilly Shally" released on the Creation-offshoot Elevation Records in 1986.
 In 1994, his track "A Girl Like You" became a global hit, spending seven weeks inside the UK Top 10.